akshmurali07/student-task-manager/README.md

 ## AI Tools Disclosure

-ChatGPT was used during development for debugging assistance, implementation guidance, code suggestions, and troubleshooting.
+Claude was used during development for debugging assistance, implementation guidance, code suggestions, and troubleshooting.

 The generated suggestions were reviewed, integrated, tested, and modified as part of the project development process.